Using Texas Olive Oil in Middle Eastern Fusion Dishes

 New Style Shakshuka

-Shakshuka is an easy recipe used in Israel and other parts of the Middle East and North Africa.
+Shakshuka is an easy recipe used predominantly in parts of the Middle East and North Africa.
 It is traditionally a breakfast dish, but you can also have it for lunch and dinner; it doesn’t take too long to make, so it’s a perfect recipe for when you’re in a hurry but still want to have a nourishing meal.

 Start by blanching the florets from a small cauliflower in a large pan; drain and set aside.
-Heat 50 ml of olive oil in a large pan and fry one aubergine cut into bite-sized cubes until golden.
+Heat 50 ml of olive oil (we love to use our Harissa) in a large pan and fry one aubergine cut into bite-sized cubes until golden.
 Add the cauliflower florets together with 2-3 finely chopped garlic cloves and a handful of fresh oregano leaves.
 Pro tip: every time you add an ingredient to the pan, make sure to season it with salt, pepper, chili flakes, cumin, and coriander; this ensures your shakshuka bursts with flavor.

 Add 200 ml of vegetable stock to the pan and boil for 30 seconds before adding one courgette, shaved into ribbons with a peeler.
 Don’t forget to add all the spices again!
 Next, you are going to poach the eggs in the stock.
 Lower the heat and cook for 10-15 more minutes until the egg whites have set.
 Before serving, garnish with a handful of chopped parsley.